Deepcryptodive/Zero-Sybilness-Drop/README.md

-# Sismo Connect - Onchain Sample Project Repository
+# Zk Sybilness Drop - a ETHLisbon (ETHGlobal) hack

-This repository aims at providing simple examples on how to integrate Sismo Connect onchain while allowing you to test the integration locally as easily as possible.
+_Note: based on "Sismo Connect - Onchain Sample Project Repository" This repository aims at providing simple examples on how to integrate Sismo Connect onchain while allowing you to test the integration locally as easily as possible._

 ## Usage